joaobarros1/joaobarros1/README.md

 - 💻 web software
 - ✍ JavaScript | React (frontend)
-- 🌱 Node | Java | SQL (backend)
+- 🌱 Node (backend)

 Hello everyone, wellcome to my github profile!
 I am a brazilian frontend developer passionate about tech.
 Easily building web softwares using javascript in bothsides, front and back.
-Now I have some experience working with React, and I am looking foward to develop my programming abilities knowing the backend part of the applications, for that I am studing Java Spring Boot and MySQL.
+Now I have some experience working with React, and I am looking foward to develop my programming abilities knowing the backend part of the applications, for that I am back studing Node.js and software architecture.

 <div>
   <a href="https://github.com/joaocorreia1" />